whoamitty/dirmman/allmman/README.md

-# Some exemples of mman manual
+# Here are placed your mman manuals